mvysny/karibu-testing/karibu-testing-v10/README.md

 The `VaadinMeta.version: Int` provides the current Vaadin version, e.g. `13` for Vaadin 13, `14` for Vaadin 14 or later.

+## Support For Polymer Templates

+Unfortunately it is not possible to look up child components of Polymer Templates, since the DOM contents of Polymer Templates is not transferred server-side.
+The exception is `@Id`-referenced components for which DOM tree is transferred server-side, but only partially: buttons have empty captions; layouts have empty contents and so it's useless to assert on the state of such incomplete states.

+Please read more about the topic at [#1 Can't look up components inside of PolymerTemplate](https://github.com/mvysny/karibu-testing/issues/1).

 # Support for Vaadin Pro Components

 ## Grid Pro